mgomes/vibescript/README.md

 - `examples/durations/` – duration literals and derived values in seconds.
 - `examples/errors/` – patterns that rely on `assert` for validation.
 - `examples/capabilities/` – samples that touch `ctx`, `db`, and other declared capabilities.
-- `examples/background/` – jobs and events workflows that will pass once those effects are wired in.
+- `examples/background/` – jobs and events workflows that land as host integrations mature.
 - `examples/policies/` – authorization helpers consulted by manifest policies.
-- `examples/future/` – stretch goals that require planned language features (blocks, iteration, effectful DB streaming).
+- `examples/future/` – stretch goals for planned language features.

-Some scripts (notably in `examples/background/` and `examples/future/`) require features that are not yet implemented.
-Keeping them in the tree makes it easy to track interpreter progress—enable them one by one as functionality lands.
+Some scripts (notably in `examples/background/` and `examples/future/`) reference features that are still under development; they remain in the tree to track interpreter progress.

 ## Documentation